 Bring these items with you and wear them during the test to be sure they don’t interfere with the respirator’s fit.

 Not everyone can get a good fit with one specific respirator.

 If the respirator fails the fit test, then another make, model, style, or size must be tried until one is found that fits you properly.
 Therefore, you may want to arrive with a selection of sizes and models to choose from.
 Ask your employer to provide you with several different styles and sizes for the test — or, for an additional fee, Mercy can supply a respirator for the test.
 When you’ve completed the fit-testing process, it’s important to remember which make, model, style, and size respirator fits your face properly, and to only use that specific style for protection.

 Have you recently lost or gained a significant amount of weight or had facial or dental surgery?

 Anyone who has experienced changes to their physical condition since his or her last fit test should consider coming in for retesting, as these changes could affect the ability of the respirator to seal property to the face, allowing contaminated air to leak into the facepiece.

 Facial hair can also affect your respirator’s ability to protect you.
 Anything that comes between your face and the respirator’s seal or gets into the respirator’s valves can allow contaminated air to leak into the respirator facepiece and you will not be protected.
 Fit tests are the only way to be sure that you are, in fact, protected against contaminated air.

 Make an Appointment

-Make an appointment with Mercy Urgent Care for an N95 Respirator Mask Fit Test by calling Ana Jimenez at 828-254-7576.
-Onsite workplace testing is available for your workforce team, and individual testing currently may be scheduled only at the West Asheville and South Asheville locations.
+Fit tests are by appointment only.
+To make an appointment with Mercy Urgent Care for an N95 Respirator Mask Fit Test, call Ana Jimenez at 828-254-7576.
+Onsite workplace testing is available for your workforce team, and individual testing is by appointment only at the West Asheville and South Asheville locations.
 From one team of professionals to another: Stay safe!